Yomag84/PHP-FFMpeg-laravel/README.md

 - `$start`, an instance of `FFMpeg\Coordinate\TimeCode`, specifies the start point of the clip
 - `$duration`, optional, an instance of `FFMpeg\Coordinate\TimeCode`, specifies the duration of the clip

-On clip you can apply same filters as on video.
+On the clip, you can apply the same filters as on video.
 For example resizing filter.

 ```php
 $clip = $video->clip(FFMpeg\Coordinate\TimeCode::fromSeconds(30), FFMpeg\Coordinate\TimeCode::fromSeconds(15));